Cyb3rn0id/Microchip_Curiosity_Nano_Examples/README.md

 ![VTG modification](assets/changing_Vtarget.png)

 #### Powering from external
 If you want to power the board from the external instead of USB, you must tie to GND the pin "VOFF": it's the second pin on the right, starting from top, having the USB connector on top: this will disable the on board regulator.
-Now you can power the board from the pin "VTG": it's the sixth pin on the right, starting from top, having the USB connector on top.
+After you've tied VOFF to GND you can power the board on the pin "VTG": it's the sixth pin on the right, starting from top, having the USB connector on top.
 The voltage you apply will not be affected by the modification explained above.
+5V is the maximum.

 ![Curiosity Nano Debugger Pinout](assets/curiosity_nano_standard_debugger_pinout.png)

 ### Usage of certain pins
 Following infos are for the PIC16F15376 Curiosity Nano.
-- RCO and RC1: Normally, those pins are not routed from edge connector to PIC MCU, so if you would to use them, put a solder blob on pads on the bottom of the board
+- RCO and RC1: Normally, those pins are not routed from edge connector to PIC MCU, so if you would to use them, put a solder blob on pads on the bottom of the board marked as RC0 - RC1.
+They're not connected since you can choose to use them for the Secondary Oscillator (SOSC)soldering a 32768Hz Crystal on top.
-- RB6 and RB7: Those pins are used by the debugger (DGB0 and DBG1), maybe is safe to use if you disconnect them first than programming
+- RB6 and RB7: Those pins are not shown on the silkscreen.
+They are used by the debugger (DBG1/ICSPCLK and DBG0/ICSPDAT respectively), maybe is safe to use if you disconnect them first than programming
+- RD0 and RD1: are shared with USB CDC and used by debugger, they appears on the silkscreen
+- RE2: is connected to DGB2 Debugger pin and shared with SW0.
+"RE2" marking does not appear on silkscreen
+- RE3: this pin is MCLR and is connected with DBG3 debugger pin.
+"RE3" marking does not appear on silkscreen

 ### Links
 - My Simple (italian) [tutorial about Curiosity Nano and MPLAB Code Configurator](https://www.settorezero.com/wordpress/curiosity-nano-code-configurator-per-entrare-nel-mondo-dei-microcontrollori-pic-senza-sforzo-e-in-economia/)